flamechain/Modules/README.md

         |██████████          |  50%
 ```

-## 1.5.12 color
+## 1.4.10 useColor

 Boolian used if you want to have some color.
-Currently color param only applies to the base class, not the [SimulateTasks()](#17-loadingbarsimulatetasks) class, hence an error message on [SimulateTasks()](#17-loadingbarsimulatetasks) is always red.
+Currently color param only applies to the base class, not the [SimulateTasks()](#16-loadingbarsimulatetasks) class, hence an error message on [SimulateTasks()](#16-loadingbarsimulatetasks) is always red.
 Default to off because its purely visual and personal preference.
-This color appears when the [end()](#163-end) method is called:
+This color appears when the [end()](#153-end) method is called:

 <pre>
 <span style="color:green">Finished</span>